shopgate/ext-recently-viewed-products/README.md

     "showOnEmptyCartPage" : "Boolean.
 Defaults to true.
 Whether slider is shown on the empty cart page", "showOnPdpPage" : "Boolean.
 Defaults to true.
 Whether slider is shown on the product detail page", "pdpPosition" : "String.
 Defaults to 'product.reviews.after'.
 Portal position of the slider on pdp.
 Possible positions product.reviews.after, product.description.before, product.description.after, product.header.after, product.properties.after."
+    "pdpHeadline" : "String.
+Defaults to 'null'.
+Headline for slider on pdp.
+Takes default headline from extension if null", "cartHeadline" : "String.
+Defaults to 'null'.
+Headline for slider on empty cart page.
+Takes default headline from extension if null "
 }
 ```